Akanksha1G/KBC-Game/README.md

 ## Prerequisites
 Prerequisite for the project are
 ### Git
-For downloading this project you need to install Git bash on your system For mac/linux you can use the following commands
+For downloading this project you need to install Git bash on your system.

+For mac/linux you can use the following commands
 ```bash
 sudo apt install git